Thanx for this awesome device, have had mine for 3 yrs now over here in Aus...

-**Mack Engines and 2011 - 2014 trucks are still in testing.
-The device may work or may not work, depending on your truck's individual ECM programming.
+**This device may not work, depending on your truck's individual ECM programming.

 If your truck does not have a speed sensor located on the tailshaft of the tranny, the device will not be compatible with your system.

-ATTENTION XM6 Users: All Installation cables and Adapter Cables will fit the New XM7 Model.
+ATTENTION XM6 Users: All Installation cables and Adapter Cables will fit the New XM7 Model Control Unit.

 We have found that it is a good idea to visually inspect your speed sensor connectors that are located at the extreme rear tailshaft of the transmission on the output shaft.
 Click Here to check speed sensor location and connector types.
 Truck manufacturer's have been known to use alternate connectors or you may have two speed sensors on your truck that are not listed in the shop manuals.
 If you have two speed sensors or two speed sensor leads you may need a Y adapter cable.
 Check your speed sensor connectors prior to ordering.

 Click Images to Enlarge.